snap-research/MLPInit-for-GNNs/README.md

 The GNN archtectures and training code are based on https://github.com/VITA-Group/Large_Scale_GCN_Benchmarking

 ## 6. Contact
-Pelase contact to [Xiaotian Han](https://ahxt.github.io/) if you have any question about this code.
+Please contact to [Xiaotian Han](https://ahxt.github.io/) if you have any question about this code.